 At current estimate, the earliest stone tools were lifted from the soil of modern-day West Turkana, Kenya.
 Well before we picked them up, some ancestor had found them worth carrying, knapping, and employing a staggering 3.3 million years ago.

-Properly speaking, what makes the Lomekwi tools interesting is that there isn’t a “this Lomekwi tool” but a “these Lomekwi tools.”
+Properly speaking, what makes the Lomekwi tools interesting is that there isn’t a “this Lomekwi tool” but rather that there are “these Lomekwi tools.”
 I don’t just mean that there are several of the same kind (although that’s also true – there are 149), but that there are several different varieties of tools meant to be employed together.
-Other primates use stones to crack nuts (and some non-primates; otters employs stone tools to extract the meat from shellfish), but the one that used the Lomekwi tools was far more advanced.
+Other primates use stones to crack nuts (and some non-primates; otters employs stone tools to extract the meat from shellfish), but the primate that used the Lomekwi tools was far more advanced.

 From the paper: